damies13/BrassRazoo/Doc/Transactions.md

 # Transactions

+A transactions is a python dictionary that gets been converted to a JSON string when added to a block.

+All transactions should have the following keys:

+- Transaction ID
+- Type
+- Status
+- Creator
+- Description
+- Signature

+Transactions may also have the following common keys, as well as Transaction type specific keys:

+- Recipient
+- Total
+- Recurring
+- Start Date
+- End Date
+- Details
+- Serial Number

+## Transaction ID

+UUID that uniquely identifies this block

+## Type

+String identifying the type of transaction, e.g.
+- account - a user / business account
+- transfer - normally a one off transaction, like a sale of an object
+- contract - normally reoccurring transactions, like wages, rent, services, subscriptions
+- object - normally registration of something physical to be sold
+- rule - validation rule for validating transaction and blocks
+- task - reoccurring job task for server to perform

+## Status

+String identifying the status of a transaction, e.g.
+- pending
+- completed
+- rejected

+## Creator

+ID of the account that created the transaction

+## Description

+Free text string that helps creator and receiver know what the transaction is for.

+## Signature

+Digital signature of the Creator, you should be able to use a users public key to verify the transaction

 ## Pending Transactions

 When a Brass Razoo Client creates a transaction it will be sent to a Brass Razoo Server, this server will then append the transaction to the pending transactions queue.